 We enjoyed a fabulous first fruit crop in Summer 2020 showing good things do happen despite lockdown, but the rain and cold weather affected the 2021 crop which was disappointing.
 We look forward to our third crop in Summer 2022.

 Our community orchard is a whole community project - planning, establishing and maintaining an orchard for our generation and future generations.
 The Parish Council is leading the Project with Martlesham in Bloom suporting, and we would love to hear from anyone else in the community interested in the environment and in developing this amenity as a community legacy.
 Marking the 75th anniversary of the end of the Second World War, the orchard was named after local resident Mr Bright, a Holocaust survivor.
 Mr Bright speaks widely to students to share his war time experiences.
 Brights Orchard is located on the western corridor next to the Control Tower - the parcel of land between the Centenary Play Space and Gorseland School.

-What?
-Community Orchards are places for people to come together to cultivate fruit trees.
-Orchards can be focal point for community activities and a green haven in which to relax and wind-down.
+We all know the health, educational and ecological benefits that arise from working with and enjoying nature.
+Community Orchards are places for people to come together to cultivate fruit trees, to come together and enjoy the outdoor peace and tranquility an orchard has to offer.
+Orchards offer a focal point for community activities, and provide a green haven in which to relax and wind-down.
 They are also a great opportunity for people to learn new skills – fencing, wildlife watching, horticultural skills gained from pruning and maintenance of the fruit trees and jam and fruit juice making skills.